ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A Client may ask the KDC for new, individual keying material.
 For instance, this can be due to the expiration of such individual keying material, or to the exhaustion of AEAD nonces, if an AEAD encryption algorithm is used for protecting communications in the group.
 An example of individual keying material can simply be an individual encryption key associated with the Client.
 Hence, the Client may ask for a new individual encryption key, or for new input material to derive it.

-To this end, the Client performs a Key Renewal Request-Response exchange with the KDC, i.e., it sends a CoAP PUT request to the /ace-group/GROUPNAME/nodes/NODENAME endpoint at the KDC, where GROUPNAME is the group name and NODENAME is its node name, and formatted as defined in {{node-get}}.
+To this end, the Client performs a Key Renewal Request-Response exchange with the KDC, i.e., it sends a CoAP PUT request to the /ace-group/GROUPNAME/nodes/NODENAME endpoint at the KDC, where GROUPNAME identifies the group and NODENAME is its node name, and formatted as defined in {{node-get}}.

 {{fig-renewal-req-resp}} gives an overview of the exchange described above, while {{fig-renewal-req-resp-2}} shows an example.